tetherto/wdk-wallet-btc/README.md

 // Create wallet manager with Electrum server config const wallet = new WalletManagerBtc(seedPhrase, {
+  host: 'electrum.blockstream.info', // Electrum server hostname
-  electrumServer: 'ssl://electrum.blockstream.info:50002', // or any Electrum server
+  port: 50001, // Electrum server port (50001 for TCP, 50002 for SSL)
-  network: 'mainnet', // or 'testnet'
-  addressType: 'segwit' // 'legacy', 'segwit', or 'native_segwit' })
+  network: 'bitcoin' // 'bitcoin', 'testnet', or 'regtest' })

-// Get a full access account
-const account = await wallet.getAccount(0)
+// Get a full access account (uses BIP-84 derivation path) const account = await wallet.getAccount(0)

-// Get the account's addresses const address = await account.getAddress() console.log('Account address:', address)
+// Get the account's address (Native SegWit by default) const address = await account.getAddress() console.log('Account address:', address)
 ```
+**Note**: This implementation uses BIP-84 derivation paths and generates Native SegWit (bech32) addresses by default.
+The address type is determined by the BIP-84 standard, not by configuration.

+**Important Note about Electrum Servers**:
+While the package defaults to `electrum.blockstream.info` if no host is specified, **we strongly recommend configuring your own Electrum server** for production use.
+Public servers like Blockstream's can be significantly slower (10-300x) and may fail when fetching transaction history for popular addresses with many transactions.
+For better performance, consider using alternative public servers like `fulcrum.frznode.com` for development, or set up your own Fulcrum server for production environments.

 ### Managing Multiple Accounts